NASA Hayabusa2 Sample Curator, Deputy OSIRIS-REx Sample Curator | NASA

-Dr. Christopher Snead is a research scientist and microscale astromaterials specialist working at NASA Johnson Space Center as part of the Jacobs JETS contract.
-Dr. Snead is responsible for developing methods and instrumentation for the documentation, handling, and analytical preparation of submillimeter particles from asteroids and comets.
+Dr. Christopher Snead is the curator for NASA's Hayabusa2 sample collection and is a deputy curator for NASA's OSIRIS-REx sample collection.
+Dr. Snead is also the Small Particle Advanced Curation lead and is responsible for developing methods and instrumentation for the documentation, handling, and analytical preparation of submillimeter particles from asteroids and comets.

 After receiving his bachelor’s degree in Physics at UC Berkeley, Dr. Snead worked at Space Sciences Laboratory in Berkeley, CA where he developed methods and equipment for extracting microparticles from aerogel, in preparation for the return of NASA’s Stardust spacecraft; these techniques were incorporated into the NASA curation facility.
 After the return of the Stardust comet samples in January 2006, Dr. Snead worked with NASA curators to extract comet particles from the aerogel collectors and distribute them to the Stardust preliminary examination team.